kwebio/kweb-core/README.md

 ### Note on Memory Leak Issue

-We have identified a memory leak issue that may affect users when using the `InputElement` class, we're working on a [fix](https://github.com/kwebio/kweb-core/pull/611).
+We have identified a memory leak issue that may affect users when using the `InputElement` class, we're working on a [fix](https://github.com/kwebio/kweb-core/pull/611) but can't make any promises if/when it will be completed.
 We recommend that you run a memory profiler to see if you're affected.

 ## Example